Equity Impact (EI) Assessment:

 Equity Impact Assessment and the Equity Lens

-WSU recommends a systematic application of an Equity Impact (EI) Assessment through use of an equity lens on existing and future policies to help identify potential disparate effects on different groups.
+WSU uses a systematic application of an Equity Impact (EI) Assessment through application of an equity lens on existing and future policies to help identify potential disparate effects on different groups.

-EI Assessments should be used at all stages of policy development, from origination by the unit responsible throughout the process until the final approval is reached.
-The EI Assessment will be used to inform policies and decisions in the same way that environmental impact statements, fiscal impact reports and risk assessments are used in policy development.
+EI Assessments are used at all stages of policy development, from origination by the unit responsible throughout the process until the final approval is reached.
+The EI Assessment is used to inform policies and decisions in the same way that environmental impact statements, fiscal impact reports and risk assessments are used in policy development.

 Working Definition of Equity

 The Equity Impact Assessment facilitates the process, product, and practice of equity.